 A dehumidifier icing up most often happens because the unit is operating in temperatures that are too cold.
-Many dehumidifiers are not equipped to run at temperatures below 65 degrees Fahrenheit.
-There are some models made for cooler basements that operate down to temperatures of 36 degrees.
-Poor airflow, due to a dirty filter, also can cause freezing of the coils.
-Do not operate a dehumidifier with frozen or extremely cold coils.
+Many dehumidifiers aren't equipped to run at temperatures below 65 degrees Fahrenheit, though there are some models made for dehumidifying cooler basements that operate in lower temperatures.
+Poor airflow due to a dirty filter can also cause the dehumidifier coils to freeze.
+Don't operate a dehumidifier with frozen or extremely cold coils.
 Identify and correct the underlying cause, and de-ice the machine to get it working again.

-To fix a dehumidifier icing up, start by positioning the dehumidifier in an area where there is at least one foot of clearance around the unit in order to allow for proper air circulation during its operation.
-Close all windows, doors and other outside openings to make sure your unit isn't attempting to remove moisture from areas outside of the immediate room.
+To fix a dehumidifier icing up, start by positioning the dehumidifier in an area where there is at least 1 foot of clearance around the unit.
+This allows for proper air circulation during its operation.
+Close all windows, doors, and other outside openings to make sure your unit isn't attempting to remove excess moisture from areas outside the immediate room.

 Determine the temperature of the room by checking a nearby thermostat or by using a hand-held thermometer.
-Many Frigidaire models can only operate without frosting when temperatures are above 65 degrees, although some Frigidaire models can operate when temperatures are above 41 degrees, and certain Soleus-brand units can operate in temperatures down to 36 degrees.
-If it's colder than the temperature at which your unit is designed to operate, turn off the unit until the temperatures rise above these thresholds.
+Many dehumidifier models can only operate without freezing up when temperatures are above 65 degrees, although some Frigidaire models can operate when temperatures are above 41 degrees, and certain Soleus-brand units can operate in temperatures down to 36 degrees.
+If it's colder than the temperature at which your unit is designed to operate, turn off the unit until the temperatures rise above that threshold.

-Elevate the unit in order to take advantage of warmer temperatures off of the floor.
-Unplug the dehumidifier and empty the water from the tank, and let all ice buildup melt from the unti.
-Place the unit on a table or other sturdy surface.
-Replace the tank, reconnect the unit to a power source and restart the dehumidifier once the frost or ice has melted.
+Elevate the dehumidifier unit to take advantage of warmer temperatures off the floor.
+Unplug the dehumidifier, empty the water from the tank, and let all ice buildup melt from the unti.
+Place the unit on a table or another sturdy surface.
+Reinstall the tank, plug in the unit, and restart the dehumidifier.